-ance to recover fully in the first year at wave-exposed sites was 1880 cm in area, almost four times larger than the largest disturbances to recover fully at wave-protected sites (476 cm).
+ance to recover fully in the first year at waveexposed sites was 1880 cm^2 in area, almost four times larger than the largest disturbances to recover fully at wave-protected sites (476 cm2).
 As expected, disturbance recovery at the intermediate site tended to be intermediate between recovery rates at more and less wave-exposed sites.